 which vanishes for $x_3\to 0$.
 Therefore, the entries of $\bC_0$ are linear combinations of integrals

-\paragraph{Mandelstam variables:} According to \eqn{eqn:C1limitSel}, the Mandelstam variables $s_{3n}$ associated to the momentum of the auxiliary insertion point $x_3$ are redundant in $\bC_1$: they simply appear as a splitting of the effective momentum $\tilde{s}_{2n}=s_{2n}+s_{3n}$ associated to the insertion point at $x_2=1$ and thus, may be chosen to be set to zero.
-This choice is more subtle in the boundary value $\bC_0$ with the non-vanishing entries being calculated according to \eqn{eqn:C0entriesCalculation}: here, the Mandelstam variables $s_{3n}$ are not at all redundant, i.e.\ an artificial splitting of the momentum contribution, but encode the full momentum of the insertion point $w_3=1$.
-Thus, it may be expected that setting this momentum to zero effectively removes one external state, leaving an integral defined on $\mathcal{M}_{0,\snol-1}$.
-This expectation will be shown to be true in \subsecref{subsec:Relate} for certain linear combinations of Selberg integrals, as argued in the next subsection.
+\textbf{Mandelstam variables:} According to \eqn{eqn:C1limitSel}, the Mandelstam variables $s_{3j}$ associated to the momentum of the auxiliary insertion point $x_3$ are redundant in $\bC_1$: they simply appear as a splitting of the effective momentum $\tilde{s}_{2j}=s_{2j}+s_{3j}$ associated to the insertion point at $x_2=1$ and thus, may be chosen to be set to zero.
+This choice is more subtle in the boundary value $\bC_0$ with the non-vanishing entries being calculated according to \eqn{eqn:C0entriesCalculation}: here, the Mandelstam variables $s_{3j}$ are not at all redundant, i.e.\ an artificial splitting of the momentum contribution, but encode the full momentum of the insertion point $w_3=1$.
+Thus, it may be expected that setting this momentum to zero effectively removes one external state, leaving an integrand defined on $\mathcal{F}_{\snol-1,3}$.
+This expectation is true for certain linear combinations of Selberg integrals, as argued in the next subsection.